-29. Unless otherwise agreed, delivery of the goods and Payment payment of the price are concurrent conditions, that is to are consay, the seller must be ready and willing to give possession current of the goods to the buyer in exchange for the price, and the buyer must be ready and willing to pay the price in exchange for possession of the goods.
+29. Unless otherwise agreed, delivery of the goods and Payment and payment of the price are concurrent conditions, that is to delivery are say, the seller must be ready and willing to give possession conditions. of the goods to the buyer in exchange for the price, and the buyer must be ready and willing to pay the price in exchange for possession of the goods.

-30. (1) Whether it is for the buyer to take possession of Rules as to the goods or for the seller to send them to the buyer is a question depending in each case on the contract, express or implied, between the parties.
-Apart from any such contract, express or implied, the place of delivery is the seller's place of business, if he has one, and if not, his residence:
+30. (1) Whether it is for the buyer to take possession Rules as to of the goods or for the seller to send them to the buyer is a question depending in each case on the contract, express or implied, between the parties.
+Apart from any such contract, express or implied, the place of delivery is the seller's place of business, if he have one, and if not, his residence :